agosztolai/geometric_clustering/README.md

 ### Compute clustering

-The clustering function requires our [PyGenStability package](https://github.com/ImperialCollegeLondon/PyGenStability), which is a Python wrapper for the generalised Louvain algorith.
+The clustering function requires our [PyGenStability package](https://github.com/ImperialCollegeLondon/PyGenStability), which is a Python wrapper for the generalised Louvain algorithm.

 To run clustering using geometric modularity (modularity on curvature weighted graph without null model), run
 ```